Licensure guide

 Licensure & where you can practice.

 For remote and telehealth roles, the question that matters most isn’t where you live — it’s where your client is sitting during the session.
-Here’s the short version.
+Here’s the short version, plus current member-state maps for every compact that matters.

 The core rule